liorFri2392/snapshot-analyzer-k8s/README.md

 ### What is this

-This analyzer accept a snapshot uploaded and provides an OpenLense like interface to explore the snapshot locally.
+This analyzer accept a k8s cluster snapshot uploaded and provides an OpenLense like interface to explore the snapshot locally.

 ### Tech
 It was created with Python as a backend and React as a frontend.
 So to run it you will have to have both installed.
 Please refer to relevant documentation on how to get yourself going with Python and React.